GOP secures all elected statewide offices in Louisiana, after Republican victories Saturday

 “When I entered this race.
 I promised to protect families, our future and our freedom because these things are important to me ...
 I know they are important to everyone in our state," Murrill said during her victory speech Saturday night.
 “I’m so humbled and I’m honored that the people of our state have chosen me to represent you and to fight for you.”

-Trump gains a close ally in the state treasurer’s office: John Fleming, a conservative former congressman who was a member of the former president's administration.
-The Republican faced Dustin Granger, a Democrat, who is a financial advisor based in Lake Charles.
+Trump gains a close ally in the state treasurer’s office: Fleming, a conservative former congressman who co-founded the U.S. House Freedom Caucus.
+After his time in Congress, the Republican served as a member of the former president's administration.
+In Saturday's runoff, Fleming faced Dustin Granger, a Democrat, who is a financial advisor based in Lake Charles.

 The Republican will take on the task of replacing Louisiana’s outdated voting machines, which don’t produce the paper ballots critical to ensuring accurate election results.